Horse chestnut scale

 Horse chestnut scale became established in London in the 1960s and has since spread throughout England and into Wales.
 The white egg masses are often noticed on the trunks and branches of trees and shrubs but it causes no serious damage.

 Plants affected Horse chestnut, lime (Tilia), sycamore, maples and other Acer spp., elm, bay, magnolia, Cornus spp.

-Main symptoms In early summer, white circular egg masses, partly covered by brown shells, appear on the trunks and larger branches
+Main symptoms In early summer, white circular egg masses appear on the trunks and larger branches

 Caused by A sap-sucking insect

 Horse chestnut scale is a sap-sucking, limpet-like true bug, it feeds on a wide range of trees and shrubs.
 It is one of many types of scale insects encountered by gardeners.

 Scale insects are sap sucking true bugs belonging to several families in the Hemiptera.
 Typically the adults are immobile having a flattened or raised appearance, with no visible legs.
 They often look like a ‘scale’ on a leaf or stem, many species produce a white wax often covering egg masses.
 There are more than 100 species found in Britain, 26 of which have been introduced.
 More than 25 species can be found in gardens or on houseplants.

 - Although present on host plants all year round, this scale insect usually goes unnoticed until late-spring or early-summer, when it starts depositing white egg masses on bark

 - The eggs are embedded in a white waxy material that initially shows as a white crescent beneath the lower edge of the brown shell or scale that covers the female insect